adonisjs/v6-docs/content/docs/digging_deeper/social_auth.md

 ## Creating a custom social driver
 We have created a [starter kit](https://github.com/adonisjs-community/ally-driver-boilerplate) to implement and publish a custom social driver on npm.
 Please go through the README of the starter kit for further instructions.

+## Testing
+Since social authentication relies on manual user intervention to approve the authentication flow on a third-party website, there is no simple way to write automated tests.
+Therefore, you will have to rely on manual testing.